Delaware Disabled Veteran Benefits

 - VA disability compensation is federally tax-free, and Delaware starts from your federal income — so compensation that never enters your federal adjusted gross income is not taxed by Delaware either.
 Confirm your specific return with a tax professional if anything looks off.

-- Military pension exclusion: Delaware phased up the amount of military retired pay you can exclude from state taxable income, regardless of age: $12,500 (2022-2023), $15,000 (2024), $20,000 (2025), and up to $25,000 for tax year 2026 and after.
-If the regular Delaware pension exclusion is larger for you ($2,000 under age 60, or $12,500 at age 60 and over), you may take that instead.
-Confirm the exact 2026 figure and how to claim it with the Delaware Division of Revenue before filing.
+- Military pension exclusion — currently $12,500, regardless of age: since tax year 2022, a Delaware military retiree can exclude up to $12,500 of military retired pay from state taxable income, with no age test.
+That is still the law for tax year 2026.
+If the regular Delaware pension exclusion is larger for you ($2,000 under age 60, or $12,500 at age 60 and over, for non-military pensions), you may take that instead.
+Confirm which line applies to your return with the Delaware Division of Revenue.

 - Confirm your VA disability compensation appears nowhere as taxable income on your Delaware return.